PauseAI/pauseai-website/src/posts/faq.md

 We have not received funding so far.
 Everyone contributing to PauseAI is doing so voluntarily.
+We expect to receive a grant through the LightSpeed network soon, and people have approached us that they are willing to donate.

 ### If we Pause, how about China?